Guide

 2. Making Data-Driven Decisions

-Talent decisions should be based on data rather than gut feelings.
-Data on skill availability and the creation of skill profiles lead to better hiring and retention results.
-This approach shows how successful employees could be in a new position.
+Talent decisions should be based on data, not gut feelings.
+Data on skill availability and the creation of skill profiles lead to better hiring and retention outcomes, showing how successful employees could be in a new position.

 3. Preparing Future Leaders for Any Situation

 Building adaptable skills is crucial to successfully navigate rapid economic changes.
-Modern leadership competencies encompass more than traditional skills like problem-solving and communication.
-Companies increasingly rely on flexible and adaptable leaders to secure their business results.
+Modern leadership skills encompass more than just traditional abilities like problem-solving and communication.
+Companies increasingly rely on more flexible and adaptable leaders to secure their business outcomes.

 Skill Management and the Future of Work